-- The staff was taken by a group of bandits calling themselves the Reavers. - There were four bandits, all human, one was a woman, and all wearing polished black leather armor. - They spoke very little but Logan did pick one of their names, a man by the name of Brell. - They rode off to the north, straight toward Verbeeg Hill. - One of them smelled horribly like eel jelly. - The sight of the attack is due east of Stoutstump, just outside the Vesve forest.
-(Logan will mark it on the player map.)
+- The staff was taken by a group of bandits calling themselves the Ravagers. - There were four bandits, all human, one was a woman, and all wearing polished black leather armor. - They spoke very little but Logan did pick one of their names, a man by the name of Curlas. - They rode off to the north, straight toward Verbeeg Hill. - One of them smelled horribly like eel jelly. - The sight of the attack is due east of Stoutstump, just outside the Vesve forest.
+(Logan marks this on the player map.)

-Logan knows little else of his attackers as it was very dark and he was woken out of a deep sleep.
-If asked about the eel jelly, Logan will mention the only place to get any of that around here is up in Verbeeg Hill.
-Kilbroy and Liveal are also hiding out inside of Logan's home, but they know even less than Logan.
-Kilbroy was knocked out and Liveal fainted.
+Logan knows little else about his attackers as it was very dark and he was woken out of a deep sleep.
+If asked about the eel jelly, Logan mentions the only place to get any of that around here is up in Verbeeg Hill.
+Kynroy and Livea are also hiding out inside of Logan's home, but they know even less than Logan.
+Kynroy was knocked out and Livea fainted.
 This information should lead them into encounter 5.

-If the PC group is all short folk, Logan will go a step further, offering them to join a militia he is forming to deal with nasty "tallies".
-Take down the names of all of the players and their characters that accept the offer and contact the Highfolk Triad (skerrit@wi.rr.com, Greg Marks POC).
+If the PC group consists of all short folk, Logan goes a step further, offering them to join a militia he is forming to deal with nasty "tallies".
+Take down the names of all of the players and their characters that accept the offer and contact the Wisconsin Triad (bulmahnjm@aol.com or 1706 E. Lafayette Pl.
+Milwaukee, WI 53202).
 Logan says that he will contact them soon.